-The ACO Nordic Group A/S top management will receive through the e-mail address ethics.nordic-line@aco.com the details about the mentioned concern, with the firm commitment to analyse each communication received in that address, granting the anonymity of the whistle blower, and refraining from any retaliation when acted in tices or non-compliance with good faith.
+The grievance mechanism for any concern on the business ethics' topic is contemplated in our Code of Ethics itself.
+The ACO Nordic Group A/S top management will receive through the e-mail address ethics.nordic-line@aco.com the details about the mentioned concern, with the firm commitment to analyse each communication received in that address, granting the anonymity of the whistle blower, and refraining from any retaliation when acted in good faith.

-To date, no ethical concern social and economic area.
+To date, no ethical concern